juxor/afaq/markdown/append12.md

 that:

-> _"That a rich and powerful man, having acquired immense possessions in lands, should impose laws on those who want to establish themselves there, and that he should only allow them to do so on condition that they accept his supreme authority and obey all his wishes; that, I can still conceive.
-But how can I conceive such a treaty, which presupposes anterior rights, could be the first foundation of law?
-Would not this tyrannical act contain a double
+> _"That a rich and powerful man, having acquired immense possessions in
+> lands, should impose laws on those who want to establish themselves there,
+> and that he should only allow them to do so on condition that they accept
+> his supreme authority and obey all his wishes; that, I can still conceive.
+> But how can I conceive such a treaty, which presupposes anterior rights,
+> could be the first foundation of law?
+Would not this tyrannical act contain
-usurpation: that on the ownership of the land and that on the liberty of the inhabitants?"_ [**The Social Contract and Discourses**, p.
-316]
+> a double usurpation: that on the ownership of the land and that on the
+> liberty of the inhabitants?"_ [ **The Social Contract and Discourses** , p.
+> 316]

 Caplan:

-> _"The underlying idea is that contrary to popular belief, private police would have strong incentives to be peaceful and respect individual rights.
-For first of all, failure to peacefully arbitrate will yield to jointly destructive warfare, which will be bad for profits.
-Second, firms will want to develop long-term business relationships, and hence be willing to negotiate in good faith to insure their long-term profitability.
-And third, aggressive firms would be likely to attract only high-risk clients and thus suffer from extraordinarily high costs (a problem parallel to the well-known 'adverse selection problem' in e.g. medical insurance -- the problem being that high- risk people are especially likely to seek insurance, which drives up the price when riskiness is hard for the insurer to discern or if regulation requires a uniform price regardless of risk)."_
+> _"The underlying idea is that contrary to popular belief, private police
+> would have strong incentives to be peaceful and respect individual rights.
+> For first of all, failure to peacefully arbitrate will yield to jointly
+> destructive warfare, which will be bad for profits.
+Second, firms will want
+> to develop long-term business relationships, and hence be willing to
+> negotiate in good faith to insure their long-term profitability.
+And third,
+> aggressive firms would be likely to attract only high-risk clients and thus
+> suffer from extraordinarily high costs (a problem parallel to the well-known
+> 'adverse selection problem' in e.g. medical insurance -- the problem being
+> that high-risk people are especially likely to seek insurance, which drives
+> up the price when riskiness is hard for the insurer to discern or if
+> regulation requires a uniform price regardless of risk)."_

 The theory that _"failure to peacefully arbitrate will yield to jointly destructive warfare, which will be bad for profits"_ can be faulted in two